 Fighting the Opioid Epidemic in Minnesota

-This website is for people who want more information about Minnesota’s settlements with opioid companies.
-If you are a Minnesotan who has been harmed by opioids or is suffering from addiction or opioid use disorder, please see the resources on the side of this page.
+This website is for people who want more information about Minnesota’s litigation and settlements with opioids companies.
+If you are a Minnesotan who has been harmed by opioids or is suffering from additional or opioid use disorder, please see the resources on the side of this page.

 The Opioid Crisis in Minnesota

 Minnesotans have suffered tremendously from the opioid epidemic.
-Opioid overdose deaths have increased dramatically during the COVID-19 pandemic.
-Data from the Minnesota Department of Health shows that from 2020 to 2021, opioid-involved overdose deaths increased by 44%, to an all-time high of 978 deaths in 2021.
-Fentanyl, a highly potent synthetic opioid, was involved in the majority of the deaths.
+Opioid overdose deaths have increased dramatically over the past several years.
+Data from the Minnesota Department of Health shows that in 2023, 1,011 Minnesotans died from an opioid-involved overdose.

 Additional data on the opioid epidemic in Minnesota can be found on Minnesota Department of Health’s drug overdose dashboard, located here.
 The dashboard contains detailed information on overdose deaths, opioid-related hospital visits, the number of opioid prescriptions dispensed, the prevalence of substance use disorder, and more.
 It also includes links to sources where some of the above-referenced data can be tracked on a county-level.